malaei/Magnetic_data/INS_SW_MC/README.md

 # Dataset Description

-Each directory in this repository contains the following files and information:
+Each directory, corresponding to a compound in the `Compounds` directory, contains the following files and information:

 1. **Structure file (VESTA format)**
    - Can be visualized using [VESTA](https://jp-minerals.org/vesta/en/).